mentalisttraceur/robotframework-dependencylibrary/README.rst

 The skip message follows this format::

-    Dependency not met: test case 'Skipped Test' status is 'SKIP'.
+    Dependency not met: test case 'Skipped Test' was skipped.

 Failing Dependencies